What is IRS Form 1040 Schedule 1?

 - up to $2,500 of deductible student loan interest

-These are valuable deductions for many taxpayers for two reasons.
-First, these deductions directly reduce your adjusted gross income, opening up the possibility of taking other deductions and receiving tax credits that have adjusted gross income limits.
+These are valuable deductions for many taxpayers because they directly reduce your adjusted gross income, which can open the door to other deductions and tax credits that have income limits.

 Say you have $91,000 of income.
-However, you contributed $3,000 to your health savings account, $8,000 to a SEP IRA, and paid student loan interest adding up to $1,000.
-With a total of $12,000 in above-the-line deductions, your adjusted gross income is $79,000, meaning you're likely eligible for the full American Opportunity Tax Credit.
+However, you contributed $3,000 to your health savings account, $8,000 to a SEP IRA, and paid student loan interest, adding up to $1,000.
+With a total of $12,000 in above-the-line deductions, your adjusted gross income drops to $79,000, meaning you're likely eligible for the full American Opportunity Tax Credit.

 Who needs to file Form 1040 Schedule 1?